lendoo73/Challenge-Project-of-CodeCademy/python/Learn_Web_Scraping_with_Beautiful_Soup/Chocolate_Scraping_with_Beautiful_Soup/README.md

 # [Chocolate Scraping with Beautiful Soup](https://www.codecademy.com/courses/learn-web-scraping/projects/chocolate-scraping-with-beautiful-soup)
 After eating chocolate bars your whole life, you’ve decided to go on a quest to find the greatest chocolate bar in the world.

-You’ve found a website that has over 1700 reviews of chocolate bars from all around the world.
+You’ve found a website ([Cacao Ratings](https://content.codecademy.com/courses/beautifulsoup/cacao/index.html)) that has over 1700 reviews of chocolate bars from all around the world.
 It’s displayed in the web browser on this page.

 The data is displayed in a table, instead of in a `csv` or `json`.